nodejs/node/doc/api/util.md

 * Returns: {string}

 Decodes the `input` and returns a string.
-If `options.stream` is `true`, any incomplete byte sequences occuring at the end of the `input` are buffered internally and emitted after the next call to `textDecoder.decode()`.
+If `options.stream` is `true`, any incomplete byte sequences occurring at the end of the `input` are buffered internally and emitted after the next call to `textDecoder.decode()`.

 If `textDecoder.fatal` is `true`, decoding errors that occur will result in a